awjh-ibm/chaincode-contract-tutorials/extended-simple-asset.md

 Note that the Read function implements the repeated code slightly differently due to its alternate return type.

 ## Performing a custom action when a user passes an unknown function name
 By default when a user passes an unknown function an error will be returned to them telling them that a function of that name doesn't exist.
 It is possible to use the contract API to set a custom function to handle this occurrence, throwing a custom error or even returning a success message.
-Like with the before function above it is not necessary for the unknown function to be public or a method of the struct used in creating the chaincode it just needs to match the format of what is an allowed function in our chaincode as outlined in [simple-asset.md](simple-asset.md#adding-functions-to-manage-our-asset).
+Like with the before function above it is not necessary for the unknown function to be public or a method of the struct used in creating the chaincode, it merely needs to match the format of what is an allowed function in our chaincode as outlined in [simple-asset.md](simple-asset.md#adding-functions-to-manage-our-asset).
 Again it is possible to use a public (or private function) of the struct used in creating the chaincode.

 Here is a function for custom handling of an unknown function name being passed:

 ```
-func handleUnknown(args []string) error {
+func handleUnknown(ctx *CustomTransactionContext) error {
+	fn, args := ctx.GetStub().GetFunctionAndParameters()

-    return fmt.Errorf("Unknown function name passed with args %v", args)
+    return fmt.Errorf("Unknown function name %s passed with args %v", fn, args)
 }
 ```

-The above function takes in the string array and no other named parameters meaning that the string array consists of all the arguments passed by the user in their call.
+The above function takes in the context and uses the stub to get the details of what was passed by the call.
 The function then returns an error which will be returned as the peer's response.

 Update the main function to include `sac.SetUnknownTransaction` to set the above function to be called every time a user makes a call to the simple asset contract with an unknown function name: